By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - Only do this if you regularly wear long nails

-Real talk from someone who has seen brides cry over broken nails - if you don't normally wear extensions, do NOT go long for your wedding.
+Real advice from wedding forums - if you don't normally wear extensions, do NOT go long for your wedding.
 Get medium length and add 2-3 accent nails with extra length if you want drama.
-Your stress levels will thank me.

 The Complete Wedding Nail Tutorial

-Whether you're going pro or doing DIY wedding nails at home, here's my step-by-step process for perfect bridal nails that last.
+Whether you're going pro or doing DIY wedding nails at home, here's the step-by-step process recommended by professional nail technicians.

 What You'll Need: